-Porcelain and terracotta paperclay with mixed reactive slips and stoneware glazes.
+Terracotta and porcelain paperclay with mixed reactive slips and stoneware glazes.
+Dimensions variable.

 Lux initially evolved as a continuation and refined exploration of similar ideas and aesthetics outlined in the Cerebral Reef works.
 The continued contrast of primitive and crude with light, subtle and contemporary is a recurring thread in the artists work.
 Lux (which translates to light in Latin) was Alana Wilson's first solo exhibition at Sabbia Gallery in Paddington, Sydney.

 Primary inspiration was drawn from artworks and images depicting light and water.
 The stark and sublime nature of the works of Dan Flavin, colour photographs of Robert Smithson's 'Spiral Jetty' (1970), grainy Richard Prince films and Adalberto Libera's Casa Malaparte (Capri, 1937) all formed an aesthetic catalyst of monolithic works exploring light, space, nature and water.
 The colours and hues of Lux are predominantly light and airy, resulting in a strange harmony with the crude and decaying surface layers.